Worm Gearing

 Hint: Since the selection of parameters allows considerable liberty, it is not easy to choose all parameters manually at once.
 It is therefore recommended to choose such a solution from the table of proper solutions which meets one’s requirements best, use the solution and fine-tune individual parameters gradually.

-Note: Since diameter quotient, worm diameter and pitch angle [4.11, 4.12, 4.13] correlate, each of these values can be entered.
+Note: Since diameter quotient, worm diameter and lead angle [4.11, 4.12, 4.13] correlate, each of these values can be entered.
 Tick the selection push-button on the proper line to select the entry.

 4.14 Pitch direction